-Does it really mean anything when you walk quicker other than health benefits, losing weight, a longer life, better blood health, helps against diabetes.
+Does it really mean anything when you walk quicker other than health benefits, losing weight, a longer life, better blood health, help against diabetes?

-Spain taught me to slow walk, Menorca showed me that business can be done without the formality of constraining rules.
+Spain taught me to slow walk, Menorca showed me that business can be done without the formality of constraining rules, it may not even have a conventional office!
 A slow walk between meetings is a great chance to clear your head ready for the next meeting.

 Businesses are even moving towards walking meetings as they feel that they break down barriers that walls give and the exercise is good for you too.

 I’m no longer doing the ‘fast walk’.
 Spain changed that and my boyfriend is grateful for that.